 Although our organization does not subscribe to some elements of 12-step philosophy and language (e.g., concept of powerlessness, referring to people as “addicts”), we do offer support and encouragement to those clients who wish to have new or continued exposure to this adjunct approach.
 Furthermore, as part of ACC programming (continuing care), clients are aided in finding healthy and safe support services, of which youth-friendly AA/NA groups are an important option.

 This is a common challenge and one that usually requires fuller discussion to address.
 However, there are some initial strategies to consider.
-For example, consider introducing the youth to residential treatment options by inviting them to review our website or by providing our information package to read.
+For example, consider introducing the youth to live-in treatment options by inviting them to review our website or by providing our information package to read.
 Alternatively, if the youth isn’t currently engaged in outpatient services, discuss the possibility of them attending outpatient counselling, such as through their school or a community-based agency in the area.

 While caregivers continue to support and encourage their youth to attend treatment (by expressing both love and concern), it is important for them to seek support for themselves, such as through individual counselling and/or a community support group.